Symptoms Disguised as a Diagnosis

 V. Why the Benedictine remedy reproduces the problem

-Grant that "practices with internal goods" describes something real.
+The distinction between internal and external goods is genuinely useful.
 Cooperative activities whose goods are accessible only through participation, governed by standards of excellence that individuals don't unilaterally define — this is a recognizable description of what integrated, non-class-mediated social life looks like when it's functioning well.
-MacIntyre's distinction between internal and external goods is genuinely useful.

 MacIntyre is not blind to the tension between practices and the institutions that sustain them.
 He explicitly argues that institutions — which deal in external goods like money, power, and status — are necessary to sustain practices but constantly threaten to subordinate internal goods to external ones.
 The university needs endowments, the hospital needs administrators, the chess club needs funding, and in each case the institution's pursuit of external goods can corrupt the practice it exists to support.
 MacIntyre treats this as a permanent structural tension, and he is right that it is real.